CodeYourFuture/syllabus/docs/react/week-3/lesson.md

 }
 ```

-Now when the `photoDate` prop changes, React knows that the effect must be run again, this time with the 2020 data.
+Now when the `photoDate` prop changes, React knows that the effect must be run again, this time with the 2020 date.
 Because of this behaviour, the second argument to `useEffect` is called the _dependencies argument_.
-We use it whenever we have something in our effect that _depends_ on a variable outside of the effect function.
+We use it whenever we have something in our effect function that _depends_ on a variable outside of the effect function.

 Here's a diagram showing when the `useEffect` callback will be run: